The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Basically, the history of bourbon starts here.
 The oldest continuously operating distillery in America — they got a medicinal waiver during Prohibition — was home to iconic distillers such as E.H.
 Taylor Jr, George T. Stagg, Albert B. Blanton, Orville Schupp and Elmer T. Lee.
 Buffalo Trace, the namesake brand, launched in 1999.
 There are a lot of sub-labels here from the distillery, including Stagg, Sazerac, Eagle Rare and something called … Pappy Van Winkle (more on this later).

-Drink: If you have the money, checking out the annual Antique Collection is also worth your time.
+Drink: The core bourbon is great, but if you have the money, checking out the annual Antique Collection is also worth your time (particularly the Stagg release).

 Pappy Van Winkle Kentucky Straight Bourbon Whiskey